Yossi Gross: Biography

 Yossi Gross was born in Budapest, Hungary.
 He immigrated to Israel, with his Holocaust-survivor parents, at the age of three.
-His parents and family live on Moshav Mazor.
+His parents and family live in Moshav Mazor.
 Gross received an MSc degree in 1976 in aeronautical engineering from the Technion Israel Institute of Technology in Haifa, Israel.

 Engineering, inventing, and business career

 Following his graduation from the Technion in 1976, Gross joined Israel AirCraft Industries where he began to work as a flight test engineer from 1977 to 1985.
 Gross was on the management team of the IAI Lavi project, a program tasked to design and build a fighter jet, similar to the F-16, for the Israeli Air Force.
 The program was later cancelled.

 In 1985, Gross opened General Ideas and Products Ltd., where he developed several small electric consumer appliances.
 From 1988 to 1995, Gross also directed the R&D operations of Scientific Innovations.

 Gross's first medical creation was a small mini-pump to deliver drugs which he developed in an equally owned joint venture with Elan Corporation called Elan Medical Technologies, a subsidiary of Elan Pharmaceuticals.
 Gross spent most of the 1990s working at Elan developing drug delivery systems, the patents of which are assigned to Elan.
 In 1998, Elan bought Gross out.
 He stayed on for a short while as the vice president of research and development, before leaving to begin building his own business.